 HEARD ON THE STREET:

 TEAR DOWN THE BRIDGE: On Tuesday, April 15th, the County of Marin hosted another “nothing new” meeting/discussion at Town Hall regarding the demolition of Building Bridge 2 (fenced-off “plaza” next to Creekside), a would-be flood control project (PS: water always wins) that has become a “watch out for that glacier” type of race to nowhere.
 Most reminiscent of the Vogons destroying planet Earth in The Hitchhiker’s Guide to the Galaxy, at least the County is “listening” and engaging the public.
 Stay in the know, vote, participate, and be heard.
-Follow the San Anslemo Town Manager’s newsletter (a weekly update > CLICK HERE) and join our newsletter here at Creekside, the Heart of Marin; local news, events, op-ed, witty banter. calendar, community stuff.
+Follow the San Anslemo Town Manager’s newsletter (a weekly update > CLICK HERE)

 NOW OPEN > MARIN OUTDOOR TRADING COMPANY Soft opened March 18: An obviously-named business…they have a nice selection of “get outdoors and hike” gear, just in time for spring.
 Check’em out at 570 San Anselmo Avenue near San Anselmo Gelato.
 More info below.
 MOTC Info & Mailing List: > CLICK HERE

-NEW > OKU DESIGN is now open…and it’s Sustainable Clothing and Home Design.
+NOW OPEN > OKU DESIGN is now open…and it’s Sustainable Clothing and Home Design.
 615 San Anselmo Ave > CLICK HERE

 SAN ANSELMO SHINES in the Marin Independent Journal’s “Best of Marin” Readers’ Choice Awards 2025 with a well over a dozen Winner recognitions and many more Honor Awards.
 To see all the 2025 winners, CLICK HERE!
 Thank you for supporting local businesses and Congratulations to everyone who all the winners throughout the county and here in the Heart of Marin.
 The Readers’ Choice nominations were held in the fall of 2024 and announced in print and HERE ONLINE on February 23rd, 2025.
 Well done San Anselmo.
 Many wins for restaurants and businesses.